 About

-CLC is an international organization dedicated to the distribution of the Bible, Christian books and various Christian media.
-Our teams come from many different nations, faiths and backgrounds.
-All are dedicated to serving the Lord Jesus Christ and helping others know Him better through the materials we distribute.
+The Christian Life Centre (CLC) is an international organization dedicated to distributing the Bible, Christian books, and various Christian media.
+Our teams come from many different nations, denominations, and backgrounds.
+All are dedicated to serving the Lord Jesus Christ and helping others come to know Him better through the materials we distribute.

-The CLC is currently established in 43 countries.
-It is represented by more than 120 bookstores, 18 distribution warehouses and 22 publishing houses.
-The work of the CLC in each of these countries is implemented independently.
-We are united by our common vision, goals and international constitution.
+The CLC currently operates in 43 countries.
+It is represented by over 120 bookstores, 18 distribution warehouses, and 22 publishing houses.
+The CLC's work in each of these countries is carried out independently.
+We are united by our shared vision, objectives, and international constitution.

-However, CLC is more than a bookstore chain, rather it is our desire to see people's lives changed by making evangelical literature available to all nations so that people come to faith and maturity in Christ.
-It is an established fact that a large percentage of people convert to Christianity do so through reading a Christian book.
+However, CLC is more than just a bookstore chain; it's our desire to see people's lives transformed by making evangelical literature available to all nations so that people may come to faith and maturity in Christ.
+It's a well-established fact that a large percentage of people who convert to Christianity do so through reading a Christian book.

 Our vision